-Students will have the option of participating in a small group study led by faculty, staff and other local believers (see the online CLW e-magazine for topics, times, and locations).
-Small group ministries is the place for students to grow spiritually.
+Students will have the option of participating in a small group study led by faculty, staff and other local believers.
+Small group ministries are the place for students to grow spiritually.
 Students meet weekly in small groups that are exciting, innovative, Bible-centered, and fellowship-oriented.
 Small group ministry's main focus is helping students develop a heart and sensitivity toward God.